WizardCoder: Empowering Code Large Language Models with Evol-Instruct: Related Work

 \paragraph{Instruction Fine-Tuning.}

 The primary objective of instruction fine-tuning in its early stages was to enhance the cross-task generalization capabilities of LMs.
 This was achieved by fine-tuning LMs with a substantial corpus of public NLP tasks.
-T5~\cite{t5} was among the first models to explore this approach, training on a multitude of supervised text-to-text tasks.
-Subsequent works such as FLAN~\cite{DBLP:conf/iclr/WeiBZGYLDDL22}, ExT5~\cite{ExT5}, T0~\cite{T0}, and UnifiedQA~\cite{UnifiedQA} further expanded the range of tasks to bolster the overall generalization ability of LMs.
-Notably, ZeroPrompt~\cite{ZeroPrompt} and FLAN-T5~\cite{flan-t5} pushed the envelope by incorporating thousands of tasks in their training pipelines.
+T5~\citep{t5} was among the first models to explore this approach, training on a multitude of supervised text-to-text tasks.
+Subsequent works such as FLAN~\citep{DBLP:conf/iclr/WeiBZGYLDDL22}, ExT5~\citep{ExT5}, T0~\citep{T0}, and UnifiedQA~\citep{UnifiedQA} further expanded the range of tasks to bolster the overall generalization ability of LMs.
+Notably, ZeroPrompt~\citep{ZeroPrompt} and FLAN-T5~\citep{flan-t5} pushed the envelope by incorporating thousands of tasks in their training pipelines.
 Across these studies, a consistent finding emerges: fine-tuning LMs with diverse NLP task instructions yields significant performance improvements when applied to new tasks.

 While fine-tuning LMs with diverse NLP tasks has shown promising results, it often falls short in aligning with the intentions of real-world users.
 OpenAI has pursued a different approach by soliciting human annotators to provide a large corpus of human instructions, encompassing diverse forms and a wide range of task types.
-Building upon this dataset, OpenAI trained its GPT3~\cite{GPT3} model to create InstructGPT~\cite{DBLP:conf/nips/Ouyang0JAWMZASR22}, which better aligns with users' inputs.
-This line of development has even led to the impressive work known as ChatGPT.
+Building upon this dataset, OpenAI trained its GPT3~\citep{GPT3} model to create InstructGPT~\citep{DBLP:conf/nips/Ouyang0JAWMZASR22}, which better aligns with users' inputs.
+This line of development has even led to the impressive work known as GPT3.5 (ChatGPT).
 However, it is important to note that the dataset and model weights associated with these advancements are not publicly available.
-Alpaca~\cite{alpaca} takes a different route by adopting the self-instruct method~\cite{wang2022self}, leveraging ChatGPT to generate data for training.
-Vicuna~\cite{vicuna2023} utilizes user-shared conversations collected from ShareGPT.com to train its models.
-WizardLM~\cite{xu2023wizardlm} introduces the \name{} method, which involves evolving existing instruction data to generate more complex and diverse datasets.
-In contrast to these general instruction fine-tuning approaches, our \modelname{} successfully applies the \name{} method specifically in the domain of Code LLMs.
+Alpaca~\citep{alpaca} takes a different route by adopting the self-instruct method~\citep{wang2022self}, leveraging GPT3.5 (ChatGPT) to generate data for training.
+Vicuna~\citep{vicuna2023} utilizes user-shared conversations collected from ShareGPT.com to train its models.
+WizardLM~\citep{xu2023wizardlm} introduces the \name{} method, which involves evolving existing general instruction data to generate more complex and diverse datasets.
+Drawing inspiration from this idea, our work, \cname{}, aligning with the distinctive characteristics of coding domains, is the first instruction fine-tuning method explicitly designed to enhance Code LLMs.